DanishRather/shared-rag/README.md

 ## Usage

 1.  **Open the Chatbot:** Click the "💬" button at the bottom right of the screen to open the chatbot widget.
-2.  **Ask Questions:** Type your healthcare-related queries into the input field and press Enter or click "Send".
+2.  **Ask Questions:** Type your Trained-data-related queries into the input field and press Enter or click "Send".
 3.  **Session Management:**
     *   **Session ID / User ID:** These are displayed in the dropdown menu (three dots icon) and are automatically generated and stored in your browser's local storage.
     *   **Reset Session:** Clears the current chat history for the active session.